-Cultural Policy in Atlantic Canada I Cultural Policy in Atlantic Canada II equilite: any one of ACS 300.0, ACS 400.0, Soc 327.0, or
+440.1 (.2) Cultural Policy in Atlantic Canada I 441.1 (.2) Cultural Policy in Atlantic Canada II Prerequisite: any one of ACS 300.0, ACS 400.0, Soc 327.0, or Pol 307.0.

-Adantic Canada and its sub-regions.
-It will also seek the problems of cultural policy planning for provincial ents of the region, for inter-governmental bodies, for ncial fion-governmental cultural institutions, for the sector in regional culture, and for regional operations cultural bodies.
-It will examine national, regional, and private funding for the arts and culture.
-It will essue of the cultural consequences of economic recovery of affluence without cultural goals, and uences, especially from Central Canada and the setters.
-Regional broadcasting, film, theatre, music, musicity, publishing, and arts organizations will be their capacity to assert simultaneously both and gualitative priorities.
+This course will seek to develop a rationale for general culture policy for Atlantic Canada and its sub-regions.
+It will also seek to define the problems of cultural policy planning for provincial governments of the region, for inter-governmental bodies, for inter-provincial non-governmental cultural institutions, for the volunteer sector in regional culture, and for regional operations of national cultural bodies.
+It will examine national, regional, municipal, and private funding for the arts and culture.
+It will raise the issue of the cultural consequences of economic dependency, recovery of affluence without cultural goals, and external influences, especially from Central Canada and the United States.
+Regional broadcasting, film, theatre, music, higher education, publishing, and arts organizations will be examined for their capacity to assert simultaneously both regional and qualitative priorities.

-Example 2 Analysis in Atlantic Canada Studies must Example 2 Six full courses (or equivalent) from the following:
+Students pursuing a major in Atlantic Canada Studies must select at least six full courses (or equivalent) from the following:

-- Selected Topics in Atlantic Canada Selected Topics in Atlantic Canada Selected Topics in Atlantic Canada

-- Atlantic Canada Studies Seminar

-- Regional Cultures of Atlantic Canada I

-- Regional Cultures of Atlantic Canada II

-- 2 Material Culture of Atlantic Canada I

-- 2 Material Culture of Atlantic Canada II

-- Studies in the Folk Culture of Atlantic Canada I

-- Studies in the Folk Culture of Atlantic Canada II

-- Cultural Policy in Atlantic Canada I

-- Cultural Policy in Atlantic Canada II

-- Native Peoples of Atlantic Canada and Maine Native Peoples of Atlantic Canada and Maine: Seminar

-- The Atlantic Fisheries

-- The Atlantic Economy
+ACS 300.0 The Culture of Atlantic Canada ACS 301.1 Selected Topics in Atlantic Canada ACS 302.2 Selected Topics in Atlantic Canada ACS 400.0 Atlantic Canada Studies Seminar ACS 410.1 (.2) Regional Cultures of Atlantic Canada I ACS 411.1 (.2) Regional Cultures of Atlantic Canada II ACS 420.1 (.2) Material Culture of Atlantic Canada I Material Culture of Atlantic Canada II ACS 421.1 (.2) ACS 430.1 (.2) Studies in the Folk Culture of Atlantic Canada I ACS 431.1 (.2) Studies in the Folk Culture of Atlantic Canada II ACS 440.1 (.2) Cultural Policy in Atlantic Canada I Cultural Policy in Atlantic Canada II ACS 441.1 (.2) Ant 322.0 Native Peoples of Atlantic Canada Bio 207.0 The Atlantic Fisheries Eco 324.1 The Atlantic Economy

-- 252 The Atlantic Economy Seminar

-- En Regional Economics
+- Eco 325.2 The Atlantic Economy Seminar - Eco 330.1 Regional Economics